Annual Booster Members

 - Tier III – Tomahawk – Warrior ($3,249 - $650)

 - Tier IV – Renegade, Brave, Iron Arrow ($649 - $70)

 Ticket Account Transfers

 Season tickets may be transferred to an immediate family member i.e. spouse, children.
 Transferable points include consecutive years as a Season Ticket Holder and do not include booster giving.

 Questions about ticket priority?
 Chat now with a Ticket Office Representative

 Collegiate athletics programs like Florida State depend upon private donations to help balance their athletic budget.
 Like many other programs that use ticket priority as an incentive for donations, FSU has established a ticket priority policy to allocate football and basketball tickets as fairly as possible.

 Doak Campbell Stadium and the Tucker Center are divided into priority sections.
-Tickets in the priority sections are reserved for those fans that help fund the athletics budget by making tax-deductible, annual membership contributions.
+Tickets in the priority sections are reserved for those fans that help fund the athletics budget by supporting the Annual Fund.